pchinjr/praise-cage-rest-api-workshop/README.md

   console.log(`Server running at ${address}`);
 });
 ```
 You can start the server with `node server.js` from your command line.

-Notice that our user data is only stored in local memory, so everytime the server resets, that data is gone.
-Also note that both users share the same data.
-How would you separate each user's data?
+Notice that the JWT has no expiration, can it be intercepted and reused?
+How would you rotate or refresh tokens?

 ### Allowing updates and deletion in our API
 These two new routes in `server.js` will allow for the client to send special POST requests to update or delete existing data.